esp/esp-js/ReadMe.md

 Perhaps you have a subsystem that only ever deals wih a single model or your app is small so only warrants a single model.
 In these scenarios you can use `router.createModelRouter(modelId)` to return a `ModelRouter` which proxies `router` and passes the correct `modelId`.
 The modelId still exists and is required by the underlying `Router` however the object returned from 'createModelRouter()' will deal with passing it.
-This simplifies the API for use by the application and/or sub system.
+This simplifies the API for use by the application and/or subsystem.

 ``` javascript
 var myModel = {